-As of the end of 2022, Formosa Petroleum Station had had 106 gas stations, making it the fifth largest gas-station brand in Taiwan, thanks to its effort in services, marketing, and management over the past years.
-Formosa Petroleum Station still managed to remain profitable in the year, despite worse-than-expectation sales, due to international oil price hike on Russia-Ukraine war, the effect of pandemic dampening, reducing the outdoor activities among Taiwanese people, and inflation and high international oil prices.
+As of the end of 2023, Formosa Petroleum Station had had 105 gas stations, making it the fifth largest gas-station brand in Taiwan, thanks to its effort in services, marketing, and management over the past years.
+Formosa Petroleum Station still managed to remain profitable, despite high oil prices, inflation, and competition from new energy cars.

-In 2023, Formosa Petroleum Station will continue evaluating of each gas station's performance.
-In addition, given fluctuation in international oil prices, the Company will intensify control of oil-tank storage level flexibly.
-Effort will be intensified to increase the number of contracted customers with monthly settlement of bills, including enterprises and owners of agricultural or engineering machines to enhance margin.
-The number of gas stations with self-service, numbering 94 now, will be increased further, according to performance.
-Moreover, it will introduce plural payment methods, push sales of leisure and travel products and auto accessories via B2C channel and social media, and offer various training courses, such as SOP, 5S, and TPM, to station workers, in order to attain public safety, quality service, and standardized management, thereby creating a creating a convenient and safe oil-filling and consumption environment for customers.
+In 2024, Formosa Petroleum Station will continue evaluating individual station's performance and lease duration.
+In addition, given fluctuation in international oil prices, the company will intensify control of oil-tank storage level flexibly.
+Effort will be intensified to increase the number of contracted customers.
+The number of gas stations with self-service, numbering 95 now, will be increased further, according to performance.
+Moreover, it will introduce plural payment methods, push sales of leisure and travel products and auto accessories via B2C channel and social media, and offer various training courses to station workers, in order to attain public safety, quality service, and standardized management, thereby creating a convenient and safe oil-filling and consumption environment for customers.